Learning disability: School laws

-Issues Regarding Standardized Testing
+Issues regarding standardized testing

 Problems still exist regarding the fairness of standardized testing.
 Providing testing accommodations to students with learning disabilities has become increasingly common.
-One of such issues that introduce iniquity to those with disabilities is the handwriting bias.
-The handwriting bias involves the tendency of raters to identify more personally with authors of handwritten essays compared to word-processed essays resulting in awarding a higher rating to the handwritten essays despite both essays being identical in terms of content.
-Several studies have analyzed the differences in standardized scores of handwriting and word-processed (typed) essays between students with and without disability.
-Results suggest handwritten essays of students with and without disabilities consistently received higher scores compared to word processed versions.
+One issue that introduces iniquity to those with disabilities is the handwriting bias.
+The handwriting bias involves the tendency of raters to identify more personally with authors of handwritten essays compared to word-processed (typed) essays, resulting in awarding a higher rating to the handwritten essays despite both essays being identical in terms of content.
+Several studies have analyzed the differences in standardized scores of handwriting and word-processed essays between students with and without disability.
+Results suggest handwritten essays of students with and without disabilities consistently received higher scores compared to word-processed versions.

 Critique of the medical model

-Learning disability theory is founded in the medical model of disability, in that disability is perceived as an individual deficit that is biological in origin.
+Learning disability theory is founded in the medical model of disability, in which disability is perceived as an individual deficit that is biological in origin.
 Researchers working within a social model of disability assert that there are social or structural causes of disability or the assignation of the label of disability, and even that disability is entirely socially constructed.
 Since the turn of the 19th century, education in the United States has been geared toward producing citizens who can effectively contribute to a capitalistic society, with a cultural premium on efficiency and science.
 More agrarian cultures, for example, do not even use learning ability as a measure of adult adequacy, whereas the diagnosis of learning disabilities is prevalent in Western capitalistic societies because of the high value placed on speed, literacy, and numeracy in both the labor force and school system.